Should You Release a Music Demo or Promo?

 That's a possibility, but it's not ideal because it's expensive.
 A demo can be recorded for much less than a release ready record, and it's a cheap, easy way to pursue your goal of getting a record deal.
-(Some people do believe that your demo should be professionally recorded, but labels understand what demos are and don't expect them to be release ready.)
+Some people do believe that your demo should be professionally recorded, but labels understand what demos are and don't expect them to be release ready.

 If you have a bit of a following already and think you could sell some albums, investing in recording before scoring a deal makes more sense, but this can be a catch-22 situation that needs careful management.
 If you get lots of reviews on your self-released album and sell lots of copies, labels will think twice about signing it as the promotion opportunities have already been used up, and many of the fans have already bought it.
 Even if the label wants to work with you, you'll need a new album.

 If you're just getting started and you really want label backing, the demo is a better investment.
-More information about demos is available here:

-Case Two--You Want to Self Release Your Record
+Case Two: You Want to Self-Release Your Record

-Label vs. Self Release--Pros and Cons
+Label vs. Self-Release: Pros and Cons